-In the event of an accident/injury to a child (especially a head injury), the office will notify parents or emergency contact persons according to the listing on the Emergency Form.
+In the event of an accident/injury to a child (especially a head injury), the clinic will notify parents or emergency contact persons according to the listing on the Emergency Form.
 If none of these people can be reached, one of the following procedures will occur:

-- -A note will be sent home describing the injury (minor injuries). - -The child will be transported to the hospital emergency room (major injuries)
+- A. A note will be sent home describing the injury (minor injuries). - B. The child will be transported to the hospital emergency room (major injuries).